billtubbs/array_funcs/README.md

 The methods were implemented using MicroPython's inline assembler as per the examples in the [online documentation](https://docs.micropython.org/en/latest/pyboard/reference/asm_thumb2_hints_tips.html).

-The purpose of writing these methods was to allow small microcomputers such as the PyBoard.
+The purpose of writing these methods was to allow small microcomputers such as the PyBoard and [ESP32](https://www.adafruit.com/product/3269) to process data (e.g. from sensors) in real time and potentially do some online analysis or machine intelligence.
 There is currently nothing similar to the [numpy ndarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) for MicroPython as far as I know.

 NOTE:
-- Currently only 1-dimensional arrays (vectors) are supported,
+- Currently, only 1-dimensional arrays (vectors) are supported,
 - only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting),
 - operations are carried out 'element-wise', and